luyadev/luya/docs/guide/lesson-module.md

 ![Creating a module](img/addressbook-create.gif "Creating module with commands")

-You'll notice the created file structure in the ```modules/addressbook``` directory:
+After successfully executing you'll notice the created file structure in the ```modules/addressbook``` directory:

 ![Filesystem](img/addressbook-filetree.png "Creating module with commands")

-## Configure module
+## Configure the module

-To registrate the module in LUYA you [have to edit the config file](https://luya.io/guide/app-module) for your environment.
-We have to edit the ```configs/env-local.php``` because we're developing in the local environment.
-We're adding the ````addressbook``` module to the existent module section in the config file:
+To register the module in LUYA you [have to edit the config file](https://luya.io/guide/app-module) according to your working environment.
+We'll edit the ```configs/env-local.php``` because we're developing in the local environment.
+To register both modules (admin and frontend), we're adding the ```addressbook``` and ```addressbookadmin``` module to the existent module section in the config file:

 ```php
 'addressbook' => 'app\modules\addressbook\frontend\Module',